 In the mid to long term, Ultra is expected to displace Woven Dyneema as the preferred fabric for making highly durable ultralight backpacks.
 Due to upstream acquisition activity, the supply of Woven Dyneema is expected to dry up and I’ve heard rumblings from inside Hyperlite that they may eventually replace their use of Woven Dyneema with Ultra.
 Whether they adopt the use of Ultra fabrics across all of their backpacks remains to be seen.
 They may have no alternative.
 Be advised, that the current formulation of Ultra sold today isn’t a slam dunk, either.
 I hear a new formulation is in the works to address shortcomings in the waterproof membrane in use today.

 In any event, I still expect Woven Dyneema to disappear.
 If you want to buy a collector’s item like the all-Spectra Kelty Cloud backpack, now’s your chance.
 (Spectra was a precursor to Woven Dyneema).
 In the meantime, many other ultralight backpack makers offer new packs made with the Ultra 400 fabric, including Zpacks, ULA, LiteAF, Seek Outside, Superior Wilderness Designs, and Mountain Laurel Designs.

 Disclosure: Hyperlite Mountain Gear donated a backpack for this review.SectionHiker is reader-supported.
-We independently research, test, and rate the best products.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.